lukmanbaidhowi/lukmanbaidhowi/README.md

 ### Hi there, i'm Lukman Baidhowi 👋
-- 🔭 I’m currently working as Backend Developer and IoT Engineer
+- ⚡ I'm a Software Engineer focusing on Back-End and IoT
 - 🌱 I’m currently learning Go lang, Microservices, Kubernetes on Cloud GCP and also Node JS
+- ⚡ I love trying new things

 ##### 📫 How to reach me: